Jac-Zac/Micrograd_C-/README.md

 - [ ] Profile your code and make it faster

 - I also wrote code for a simple example taking inspiration from [this](https://github.com/elinx/ugrad/blob/master/examples/mlp_example.cpp)

+- Take a look at valarray and cppyy